jgmac1106/youthzone/emaildraft.md

 Our current initiative focuses on getting more women involved in the greater New Haven Tech scene.
 We wanted to inquiy if {Insert compant} wants to partner in these efforts.

 This April we will host our first annual hackathon.
-This year the event  #femhack will focus on  promoting young women’s development of skills related to computer programming and give proper guidance for their future endeavors.
+The event  #femhack will focus on  promoting young women’s development of skills related to computer programming and give proper guidance for their future endeavors.
 The event will happen April 16th from 9:00AM-4:00PM at SCSU.

 The hackathon is part of the youth programming at the [22nd Women's Studies Conference: #FeministIn(ter)ventions: Women, Community, Technology](http://southernct.edu/academics/schools/arts/departments/womensstudies/annualconference).